kozach/heroic-tool/README.md

 # Hiframework
 Tools to automate the process of development static sites.

-Gulp
-Jade
-SASS
-Bower
-srvdir
-Foundation
+Gulp, Jade, SASS, Bower, srvdir, Foundation

 ## Installation
 First, ensure that you have the latest Node.js, npm and Bower installed.